 Since the onset of the housing crisis in 2009, the fund's single family mortgage loan originations have declined due to several related factors.
 During this time conventional mortgage rates have been comparable to the Funds tax-exempt bond mortgage rates reducing the Fund's traditional competitive edge of mortgage rates.
 In addition, lending guidelines have been more restrictive, preventing many borrowers from qualifying for home mortgage loans.
 Record low interest rates have also contributed to a large number of borrowers refinancing their Bond Program loans.
-Consequently, the Bond Programs mortgage loan balances decreased \$9,553,000 in fiscal 2014 as a result of mortgage loan repayments and prepayments exceeding loan originations.
-In 2015, bond loan repayments and prepayments slowed significantly, but still exceeded loan originations by \$15,316,000 due to a decrease in loan originations.
+The Bond Programs mortgage loan balances decreased \$9,553,000 in fiscal year 2014 and \$15,316,000 in fiscal 2015 as a result of mortgage loan repayments and prepayments exceeding loan originations by \$2,334,000 and \$8,762,000, respectively and foreclosures of \$7,219,000 and \$6,554,000, respectively.
+Fiscal year 2016 Bond Program mortgage loan balances decreased \$12,088,000.
+For the first time since 2008, originations exceeded prepayments and repayments in 2016 by \$2,367,000, but was offset with the sale of \$9,621,000 in loans to the Secondary Market and foreclosures of \$4,834,000.
 Mortgage loan balances and continued loan originations are key elements to future earnings potential.

-The following chart illustrates the volume of loan prepayments and repayments compared to originations from fiscal year 2013 through fiscal year 2015 for the Bond Programs.
+The following chart illustrates the volume of loan prepayments and repayments compared to originations from fiscal year 2014 through fiscal year 2016 for the Bond Programs.

-Interest rates on new single family bond loans originated in fiscal year 2015 have averaged approximately 3.93%.
+Interest rates on new single family bond loans originated in fiscal year 2016 have averaged approximately 3.68%.
 Due to lower interest rates on new single family loan originations and the prepayment of higher interest single family and multifamily loans, the average interest rate on loans outstanding has declined as follows.

-June 30, 2013 5.16%

 June 30, 2014 4.97%

 June 30, 2015 4.91%

+June 30, 2016 4.66%